freebsd/freebsd-quarterly/2020q2/core.md

 summer.
 [A beta version has been published for people to test](https://cgit-beta.freebsd.org/) and a preliminary version of a `Using Git for FreeBSD Development` primer will soon be ready to share.
-Core, the Git Working Group, and release engineering are working towards the goal of releasing 12.2 from the new Git repository.
+Core, the Git Working Group, and Release Engineering are working towards the goal of releasing 12.2 from the new Git repository.

-Following the results of a Core-initiated developer survey, [The FreeBSD Project has adopted a new LLVM-derived code of conduct](https://www.freebsd.org/internal/code-of-conduct.html).
+Following the results of a Core-initiated developer survey, The FreeBSD Project has adopted a new LLVM-derived [code of conduct](https://www.freebsd.org/internal/code-of-conduct.html).

 The eleventh FreeBSD Core Team was elected by active developers.
 From a pool of